Skip to main content

 • Iron

-The veggie is also low in fat and calories but high in nitrates, which are converted to nitric oxide in the body.
-Healthy nitric oxide levels contribute to the successful function of many bodily systems and have been shown to lower blood pressure.
+Beets are also low in fat and calories but high in nitrates, which are converted to nitric oxide (NO) in the body.
+Healthy NO levels contribute to the successful function of many bodily systems and have been shown to lower blood pressure.
+This is because NO is a vasodilator (i.e., it widens blood vessels), so it facilitates blood flow to areas of the body that need it.
+In turn, the increased blood flow can:

 • Improve exercise endurance